 Drug Policy Modelling Program, Social Policy Research Centre, UNSW Sydney

-This project will conduct a rapid review of existing research that has examined the relationship between price, purity and drug-related harm.
-The specific aims of the project are:
+This project sought to review existing research that has examined the relationship between price, purity and drug-related harm.
+The specific aims of the project were:

-- To examine the relationship between price, purity and six population-level drug-related harms (ambulance call outs, emergency room presentations, hospital admissions, overdose, property crime and violent crime).
+- To examine the relationship between price, purity and seven population-level drug-related harms (ambulance call outs, emergency room presentations, hospital admissions, treatment admissions, overdose, property crime and violent crime).

 - To identify any differences in the relationship between price, purity and harm across three drug types: heroin, cocaine and meth/amphetamine.

-- To identify factors that may moderate relationships (e.g. region or drug form).
+- To identify factors that may moderate relationships.